mantaoxu/office-hours-week-4/d1/README.md

     3. Render Engine
       - Displays the requested page content
       - Parses HTML and uses CSS to build render tree and display content
+      - Constructs the DOM(Document Object Model)
+      - Not all browsers use the same rendering engine
+        - Chrome(Blink), Safari(Webkit)

+    4. Networking
+      - Sends network calls like http requests to a server
+      - Asks for images, docs, and other resources that compose the page

+    5. JavaScript Interpreter
+      - Parses and executes JS code
+        - Chrome(V8), Safari(JavaScriptCore)

+    6. UI Backend
+      - Used for drawing basic widgets like checkboxes, inputs, etc..
+      - Uses the UI methods of the underlying OS

+    7. Data Storage
+      - The persistence of data in the browser via:
+         1. Cookies
+           - Can be read client-side as well as server-side
+           - Can only be 4kb in size
+           - Purposes:
+             - Session management - Logins, shopping carts, game scores
+             - Personalization - User preferences, themes, and settings
+             - Tracking - Recording and analyzing human behavior
+         2. Web Storage:
+           - Session Storage:
+             - Maintains a separate storage area for each web address that is available for user for the duration their session, including reloads and restores
+             - Data never transferred to the server
+             - Storage limit larger than a cookie (5MB max)
+           - Local Storage
+             - Does the same thing as Session Storage, excepts persists even when the browser is closed and reopened
+             - No expiration date and only gets cleared through JS, or clearing the browser cache / locally stored data
+             - Maximum storage of all options

-3. Use the Window API to change the innerHeight of a user's window.
+1. Use the Window API to change the innerHeight of a user's window.
-4. Identify the context of anonymous functions running in the browser (the window).
+2. Identify the context of anonymous functions running in the browser (the window).
-5. Given a JS file and an HTML file, use a script tag to import the JS file and execute the code therein when all the elements on the page load.
+3. Given a JS file and an HTML file, use a script tag to import the JS file and execute the code therein when all the elements on the page load.
-6. Explain the browser's main role in the request/response cycle.
+4. Explain the browser's main role in the request/response cycle.
-7. Identify, examine, and delete cookies for a given website using the Chrome Developer Tools.
+5. Identify, examine, and delete cookies for a given website using the Chrome Developer Tools.